-Part Three of the agreement sets out “separation provisions” (Articles 40-125), ie the exact details of phasing out the application of EU law in the UK at the end of the transition period.
+Part Three of the agreement sets out “separation provisions” (Articles 40-125), ie the exact details of phasing out the application of EU law in the EU at the end of the transition period.

-Next, Part Four sets out the rules on the transition period (Articles 126-132), during which substantive EU law still applies to the EU for two to four years after Brexit day.
+Next, Part Four sets out the rules on the transition period (Articles 126-132), during which substantive EU law still applies to the EU for a period after Brexit day.

 Part Five concerns the financial settlement (Articles 133-157).

 Part Six sets out “Institutional and Final Provisions” (Articles 158-185).
 This includes rules on CJEU jurisdiction over EU27 citizens, dispute settlement, making further decisions to implement the agreement and rules on entry into force and dates of application.